ibtehaj95/lists-app/frontend/readme.md

-The frontend will launch from the start script, exact details in the backend directory.
+The frontend will launch from the start script, exact details in the project directory.

-To set up for the first time:
+#### Setup

 ```bash
 npm install